gadossey/content-ops-starter/content/pages/about.md

       - type: FeaturedItem
         title: Product Launch and Distribution
         text: |
-          Since our inception, we have successfully sold over 70,000 cookstoves.
+          Since our inception, we have successfully sold over 1M+cookstoves.
 This achievement has positively impacted numerous households, contributing to a significant reduction in deforestation and promoting environmental sustainability.
         image:
           url: /images/product-launch.jpg
           altText: Product Launch